Abaqus: Solution Sequence

 Abaqus/CAE is capable of pre-processing, post-processing, and monitoring the processing stage of the solver; however, the first stage can also be done by other compatible CAD software, or even a text editor.
 Abaqus/Standard, Abaqus/Explicit or Abaqus/CFD are capable of accomplishing the processing stage.
-Dassault Systemes also produces Abaqus for CATIA for adding advanced processing and post processing stages to a pre-processor like CATIA.
+Dassault Systèmes also produces Abaqus for CATIA for adding advanced processing and post processing stages to a pre-processor like CATIA.

 Solvers Comparison

 The following is a comparison between the solver capabilities of Abaqus/Standard and Abaqus/Explicit.